 I am Tracy Llanera and I am a Filipino philosopher.

 I am a Research Fellow at the Notre Dame Institute for Ethics & Society in Sydney, Australia and an Assistant Research Professor at the Department of Philosophy, University of Connecticut.
-I am also affiliated with the UConn Asian and Asian American Studies Institute as research faculty.
+I am also affiliated with the UConn Asian and Asian American Studies Institute and the UConn Women’s, Gender, and Sexuality Studies Program as research faculty.

 Starting August 2021, I will be Assistant Professor of Philosophy at the University of Connecticut.
 I will remain affiliated with the Institute for Ethics & Society at the University of Notre Dame, Australia as Adjunct Research Fellow.

 I was a Visiting Research Fellow at the School of Politics, Philosophy, International Relations and Environment at Keele University, United Kingdom (Spring 2018).
 I was also a Research Fellow at the University of Connecticut Humanities Institute (Humility & Conviction in Public Life), United States last Fall 2017.
 I have taught graduate and undergraduate courses at the University of Connecticut (United States), Macquarie University (Australia), and the University of Santo Tomas (Philippines).

 My Ph.D. in Philosophy was awarded by Macquarie University in 2016.